vapoursynth/bestsource/README.md

 *maxdecoders*: The maximum number of decoder instances kept around, defaults to 4 but when decoding high resolution content it may be beneficial to reduce it to 1 to reduce peak memory usage.
 For example 4k h264 material will use approximately 250MB of ram in addition to the specified cache size for decoder instance.
 Passing a number outside the 1-4 range will set it to the biggest number supported.

 *hwfallback*: Automatically fall back to CPU decoding if hardware decoding can't be used for the current video track when *hwdevice* is set.
 Note that the fallback only happens when a hardware decoder is unavailable and not on any other category of error such as *hwdevice* having an invalid value.

+*apply_rotation*: Apply the vertical flip and the rotation stored in the video track's display matrix so the output has the orientation the video is meant to be shown in.
+Note that mirroring is always reported as a vertical flip followed by a rotation.
+The *FlipVertical* and *Rotation* frame properties are set to 0 when enabled since the transform has already been applied.
+Only rotations that are a multiple of 90 degrees can be applied and anything else is an error.
+Note that in Avisynth+ a 90 or 270 degree rotation of a format with non-square chroma subsampling, such as 4:2:2, resamples the chroma planes and is therefore not lossless.

 *exporttimestamps*: Returns an additional array of all frame *timestamps* and its timebase in *timebasenum* and *timebaseden* containing all frame times addition to the video clip.
 Note that unknown timestamps can be set to AV_NOPTS_VALUE.
 Cannot be combined with *rff* and *fpsnum* modes.